IanMitc/rysk/README.md

     }
 ```

-- returns empty if success and removes auth token from system so can no longer be used.
+- returns success and removes auth token from system so can no longer be used.

 ```
+Success
 ```

 ### player/login/check (post Player)